 Rules of professional ethics means the adoption of ethical standards that have been established by external professional societies and associations (e.g., The Joint Commission, American Association of Medical Colleges, National Institutes of Health) or by UW Medicine entities for various professions (e.g., physicians, nurses).

-Discrimination and harassment means discrimination or harassment as defined in University of Washington (UW) Executive
+Discrimination and harassment is as defined in University of Washington (UW) Executive

 Order 31.
 As of the effective date of this policy, this includes discrimination or harassment on the basis of race, color, creed, religion, national origin, citizenship, sex, age, marital status, sexual orientation, gender identity or expression, disability, or military status.

-Disrespectful, retaliatory, or disruptive behavior includes, but is not limited to behavior that in the view of reasonable people impacts the integrity of the healthcare team, the care of patients, the education of trainees, or the conduct of research, such as:
+Disrespectful, retaliatory, or disruptive behavior includes, but is not limited to behavior that in the view of reasonable people has a negative impact on the integrity of the healthcare or research team, the care of patients, the education of students or trainees, or the conduct of research, such as:

 - Shouts, profane or offensive language;